DESTINATIONS - TRAVEL DESTINATIONS

 Neil was being very careful, though: moving up and down the shore, rather than standing in the same spot.
 He’d also have a break every couple of hours, so there wasn’t a constant shore-based human in easy croc-strike range.
 It was a wise move, because we’d already seen three substantial ‘salties’ close to the shore and we’d only arrived the afternoon before.
 It doesn’t take crocs long to start eyeing people off.

 The place already had ‘form’.
-The river mouth not far from where we were camped was the site of a well reported croc attack that was foiled by a woman throwing herself on the beast and belting it until it let go its prey.
+The river mouth not far from where we were camped was the site of a well reported croc attack on a young bloke that was foiled by a woman throwing herself on the beast and belting it until it let go its prey.

 We didn’t want to tempt the crocs to investigate us too closely, because behind our shaded campsite was a black-silt estuarine mudflat that flooded when the tide came in.
 There was ample evidence the crocs slid in there: the scattered bones of a wild cow that may have become bogged in the clinging ooze.
 What the crocs didn’t want the pigs, dingoes and kites finished off.